RECORD: Darwin, C. R. 12.1835. 'Coral Islands' essay. CUL-DAR41.1-12. Edited by John van Wyhe (Darwin Online, http://darwin-online.org.uk/)

 [X15c:]

-(a) as appears to have been the case. on the Is.d on which Capt.
-Beechey found the remains of the wreck of the Matilda so very singularly situated.
+(a) as appears to have been the case on the Is.d on which Capt.
+Beechey found the remains of the wreck of the Matilda so very singularly situated.*

-really is.
-And we must also bear in mind that arguments can be advanced to show that the subsidences must happen after long intervals.— such as few proportionate numbers of submerged circular reefs; & again the quantity of detritus heaped up on the dry Coral.— The general tenor of the fore-going facts, strongly urges me to believe that the Coral, most effective in forming the solid reef, will only flourish near to the break of the Sea.— I will not pretend to conjecture concerning the cause of this prediliction, whether the motion of the fluid, or the quantity of insolved[1] air. is favourable; or whether the light and heat, which must pervade still shoal water is injurious to the growth of their Species.—
+The general tenor of the foregoing facts, strongly urges me to believe that the coral, most effective in forming the solid reef, will only flourish near to the break of the sea.— I will not pretend to conjecture concerning the cause of this prediliction, whether the motion of the fluid, or the quantity of insolved* air is favourable; to the growth or whether the light and heat, which must pervade still shoal water is injurious to the growth of certain their species.—

 1835 Coral Isds 15